 “As I have maintained over the last several months, the Laundries have not publicly commented at my direction which is their right under the law,” read the statement obtained by In Touch.
 “Assuming everything the Petitos allege in their lawsuit is true, which we deny, this lawsuit does not change the fact that the Laundries had no obligation to speak to Law Enforcement or any third-party including the Petito family.
 This fundamental legal principle renders the Petito’s claims to be baseless under the law.”

-Gabby Petito’s Family Announces Plan to File Wrongful Death Lawsuit Against Moab City Police Department
+Gabby Petito’s Family Files Wrongful Death Lawsuit Against Moab Police

 In their notice of claim, Parker & McConkie added that “the Moab City Police Department failed to adequately respond to reports and evidence of domestic violence between Brian and Gabby.”